malasie/malasie/README.md

 [![My GitHub Language Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=malasie&langs_count=6&theme=tokyonight&layout=compact)]()

+<h2> What am I working on now? </h2>
+<p> I'm learning Haskell right now and mostly working with Python and R. </br>
+I'm studying about mechanical learning as well and trying to make use of it in my futrure projects. <\br>
+In my free time I'm trying to improve my knowledge and skills in data science and programming languages I've been learning before.<\br>
+<\br>
+Not connected with data science or programming, I started also a two foreign language courses: German and Korean.  </p>

 <!--
 **malasie/malasie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.